By Jayne Dixon Weber

 “So, when are you going to start working here?” the checker said to my son, as he was pulling food out of our cart to scan.
 My ears perked up, Ian looked at me.
 I asked, “I thought you had to work 20 hours a week to work here?”

 “No. We have a guy who only works on Sunday afternoons.
-You just have to work a four-hour shift.”
+You just have to work a four-hour shift,” the checker replied.

-He chuckled.
-“I’m sure.”
-Then he said to Ian, “Do you want to work here?”
+He chuckled and said “I’m sure.”
+Then to Ian, “Do you want to work here?”

 Ian’s eyes lit up, “Sure!”

-In high school, Ian was in a life-skills program.
-(In Ian’s school, this program is for students with disabilities and is the “home room” for the students.
-While some of the school work takes place in this room, most of the students also do inclusion.)
-In this program, the students had opportunities to try out a variety of different jobs throughout the high school years, BUT I discovered Ian could not keep any of them permanently, even if the job was perfect for him.
-These jobs were offered ONLY to develop job experience for the life skill students.
+In high school, Ian was in a life-skills program for students with disabilities.
+While some of the schoolwork took place in the life skills classroom, most of the students also do inclusion.
+In this program, the students had opportunities to try out a variety of different jobs throughout the high school years, BUT I discovered Ian could not keep any of the jobs permanently, even if the job was perfect for him.
+These jobs were offered specifically to develop job experience for the life skill students.

 Right around this time, I went to a local disability resource fair.
 There I ran into a friend who operated a day program for people with developmental disabilities.
 He gave me some advice: “Do whatever you can to make sure Ian comes out of school with a job.
 Whatever you can.”
 I have never forgotten that.